Question From ( 51 To 100 )

 Explanation

-92. A 5-year-old child had an acute onset of the disease with a fever of 39.5°C, marked chills, weakness, lethargy, skin pallor, and headache.
+92. A 5-year-old child had an acute onset of the disease with a fever of 39.5Ā°C, marked chills, weakness, lethargy, skin pallor, and headache.
 Eight hours later a hemorrhagic rash developed on the skin of the buttocks and legs.
 The child is sluggish, the body temperature has dropped, blood pressure 80/40 mm Hg, respiratory rate-28-30/min., diuresis is decreased.
 What is the most likely diagnosis in this case?

-A. Thrombocytopenic purpura
+A. Thrombocytopenic purpuraĀ

-B. Reye syndrome
+B. Reye syndromeĀ

-C. Meningococcemia
+C. MeningococcemiaĀ

-D. Hemorrhagic vasculitis (Henoch-Schonlein purpura)
+D. Hemorrhagic vasculitis (Henoch-Schonlein purpura)Ā

 E. Measles

-Answer: Meningococcemia
+Answer: MeningococcemiaĀ

 Explanation

+Acute Onset of Disease with High Fever: The sudden onset of a high fever, marked chills, weakness, lethargy, and headache suggests a severe infectious process.
+Hemorrhagic Rash on Buttocks and Legs: The development of a hemorrhagic rash is a concerning sign and may indicate disseminated intravascular coagulation (DIC) associated with certain infections.
+Sluggishness, Decreased Diuresis, and Drop in Body Temperature: These signs are indicative of systemic involvement and potential circulatory compromise.
+Blood Pressure (80/40 mm Hg) and Increased Respiratory Rate: The low blood pressure and increased respiratory rate suggest a state of shock.
+Meningococcemia (Neisseria meningitidis): This bacterium is known to cause severe systemic infections, and the clinical presentation, including fever, rash, and circulatory collapse, is consistent with meningococcemia.
+Meningococcemia (C) is a life-threatening condition caused by the bacterium Neisseria meningitidis, which can lead to sepsis and shock.
+The clinical features often include a rapid onset of high fever, petechial or purpuric rash, and signs of circulatory collapse.
 The other options (A, B, D, E) are less likely based on the specific combination of symptoms and clinical course described.
 Thrombocytopenic purpura (A) may present with bleeding, but the rapid onset of high fever is not characteristic.
 Reye syndrome (B) is associated with aspirin use and is not typically associated with petechial or purpuric rash.
 Hemorrhagic vasculitis (Henoch-Schonlein purpura) (D) may present with a purpuric rash, but the systemic involvement described is more suggestive of meningococcemia.
-Measles (E) can cause fever and rash but does not typically lead to such rapid and severe circulatory compromise.
+Measles (E) can cause fever and rash but does not typically lead to such rapid and severe circulatory compromise. |

 93. A 34-year-old woman with previously normal menstrual function developed irregular cycles that are anovulatory according to functional diagnostic tests.
 Her breasts are painful to palpation and secrete milk (galactorrhea).
 What study must be conducted to establish the patient’s diagnosis?

-A. Measuring the gonadotropin levels
+A. Measuring the gonadotropin levelsĀ

 B. CT scan of the brain